Nmene018/https-github.com-Nmene018-theatre-link/README.md

 * Swiping Screen:
   * After clicking on a genre within the Home Screen, this screen will allow a user to swipe right or left to say yes or no to all the movie options within that specified genre
 * Profile Screen:
-  * Your profile picture and account information
+  * Your profile information
 * Favorites Screen:
-  * Lists the movies that you have swiped right/yes to
+  * Lists the movies that the user has swiped right/yes to
 * Matches Screen:
-  * After clicking on a movie on the Favorites Screen, this screen will show list all the profiles of the people you have matched with for the specified movie that was clicked.
+  * After clicking on a movie on the Favorites Screen, this screen will show a list of all the profiles of the people you have matched with for the specified movie.

 ### 3. Navigation